variantstudios/growyourstorage.com/general-contracting/index.md

 *<u><strong>Pre-construction:</strong></u>*&nbsp;This is a project-specific function.
 Depending on the project we can offer pre-construction and pricing at no cost.
 Each project, each owner is unique and we will work with the project team to be certain our pre-construction helps propel your project forward.

-<u><strong>Construction Management:</strong></u> We are full-service general contracting buisness.
-All we need is the approved drawing set and we will take the project from there.
+<u><strong>Construction Management:</strong></u> We are full-service general contracting business.
+All we need is the approved drawing set and we will take the project from there.&nbsp;

-Regions: GYS GC is continually expanding into new regions and markets.
+<u><strong>Regions</strong></u>**<u>:</u>** GYS GC is continually expanding into new regions and markets.
 Regardless of where your project is in the United States, GYS GC can build there.
+We hold Class A and Class B licences in multiple regions.
+All we need to know is where you want to build.